Bruno: Backpropagation Running Undersampled for Novel device Optimization

 \section{Acknowledgements}

-We thank Pedro F. Ortiz Costa and Dr. Francesco Malandrino for their support and fruitful discussions.
+We thank Pedro F. Ortiz Costa and Dr. Francesco Malandrino, Jun.
+Prof. David Kappel for their support and fruitful discussions.
 We thank the Center for Information Technology of the University of Groningen for their support and for providing access to the Hábrók high performance computing cluster.
-This work was partially supported by the European Research Council (ERC) through the European’s Union Horizon Europe Research and Innovation Programme under Grant Agreement No 101042585.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+This work was partially supported by the European Union and the European Research Council (ERC) through the European’s Union Horizon Europe Research and Innovation Programme under Grant Agreements No 101042585 and 101207193.
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union, the European Research Council or the European Research Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
 The authors would like to acknowledge the financial support of the CogniGron research center and the Ubbo Emmius Funds (Univ. of Groningen).